-Kamkwalala AR, Garg A, Roy U, et al., 2021, Current Considerations for Clinical Management and Care of People with HIV: Findings from the 11th Annual International HIV & Aging Workshop., AIDS Res Hum Retroviruses, Vol: 37, Pages: 807-820
+Kamkwalala AR, Garg A, Roy U, et al., 2021, Current Considerations for Clinical Management and Care of People with HIV: Findings from the 11th Annual International HIV and Aging Workshop., AIDS Res Hum Retroviruses, Vol: 37, Pages: 807-820

 The number of people with HIV (PWH) aged 50 years or older continues to steadily increase.
 The convergence of age- and HIV-related complications in these individuals presents a challenge for both patients and clinicians alike.
 New findings continue to emerge, as numerous researchers evaluate the combined impact of these two factors on quality of life, physiological systems, and mental health in PWH.
-Since its first occurrence in 2009, the International Workshop on HIV & Aging has served as a multidisciplinary meeting to share basic biomedical data, clinical trial results, treatment strategies and epidemiological recommendations, towards better understanding and outcomes amongst like-minded scientific professionals.
-In this paper, we share a selection of key findings presented in plenary talks at the 11th Annual International Workshop on HIV and Aging, held virtually September 30-October 2 2020.
-We will also address future directions of HIV and aging research, to further assess how the aging process intersects with chronic HIV.
+Since its first occurrence in 2009, the International Workshop on HIV and Aging has served as a multidisciplinary meeting to share basic biomedical data, clinical trial results, treatment strategies, and epidemiological recommendations, toward better understanding and outcomes among like-minded scientific professionals.
+In this article, we share a selection of key findings presented in plenary talks at the 11th Annual International Workshop on HIV and Aging, held virtually from September 30, 2020 to October 2, 2020.
+We will also address the future directions of HIV and aging research, to further assess how the aging process intersects with chronic HIV.

 Barber TJ, Imaz A, Boffito M, et al., 2018, CSF inflammatory markers and neurocognitive function after addition of maraviroc to monotherapy darunavir/ritonavir in stable HIV patients: the CINAMMON study (vol 24, pg 98, 2018), JOURNAL OF NEUROVIROLOGY, Vol: 24, Pages: 388-389, ISSN: 1355-0284